• Indigenous-owned and Authentic Indigenous Designations

 Mask being carved out of wood.

-The Indigenous-owned designation is awarded to tourism businesses that are at least 51% owned and operated by Indigenous individuals or organizations.
-This designation assures visitors that their choice to support these businesses directly contributes to successful and self-determined First Nations and Indigenous participation in the BC tourism industry.
+The Indigenous-owned designation is awarded to tourism businesses that are at least 51% owned and operated by First Nations or Indigenous individuals or organizations.
+This designation assures visitors that their choice to support these businesses directly contributes to successful and self-determined First Nations and Indigenous participation in the B.C. tourism industry.

 Authentic Indigenous Designation